EFerriss/HydrogenCpx/README.md

 FTIR spectra, baselines, peakfits, and python code for a project measuring hydrogen diffusion in clinopyroxene.
-The accompanying academic journal article is in preparation and will be submitted to *Contributions to Mineralogy and Petrology*.
+The accompanying academic journal article submitted to *Contributions to Mineralogy and Petrology*.

 ## [Python code](https://github.com/EFerriss/HydrogenCpx/tree/master/Figures) for generating figures
 Sample information and profile spectra are setup in my_spectra.py